viniciusventura29/MyPortfolio/src/content/blog/whyNotJavascript.md

 This statement is very tricky, because you really can, but will not always be the best solution

-The JS that we know nowadays is the same Javascript was idealized to do simple interactions in a web app because of it, the language have a lot of
+Javascript was idealized to be a simple language and works only in the client side and because of that the language have a lot of particularities.
+For example: